SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-template-ts/README.md

 * [05_What'sNew(Feb_2021)-TS.pdf](https://github.com/SAP-samples/logistics-business-network-gtt-samples/blob/master/lbn-gtt-template-ts/Documents/05_What'sNew(Feb_2021)-TS.pdf)

 ## Limitations
-1. To integrate with visibility provider, the following code list sent out from ERP system should be consistent with the code list in Track SO Fulfillment template model: </br>
+1. To integrate with visibility providers, the following code list sent out from ERP system should be consistent with the code list in Track SO Fulfillment template model: </br>
 transportation mode code, shipping type code, tracked process type code, carrier reference document type code</br>
 2. To integrate with shipment and freight order/freight booking at the same time, please implement the Track Shipment Extractor and Track SO Fulfillment Extractor in different ERP system.
 This is because Track Shipment Extractor and Track SO Fulfillment Extractor share the same AOT Type name. </br>